Global Health Fellowship:

 The fellowship is open to graduating seniors and recent graduates who have received an engineering bachelor's degree from an accredited college or university.
 Recent graduates may have up to 3 years of experience or a masters degree and up to 1 year experience.
 Candidates must demonstrate a prior interest in global health technology development.

-A copy of your completed application along with your personal statement
+A copy of your completed application form along with your personal statement

 A copy of your resume and transcript